 Legal Consequences of Divorce or a Dissolution of a Marriage

 In the case of a disagreement about the distribution of their assets after the divorce, the spouses must file another petition.
 Cyprus law specifies that a spouse has rights over the assets of the other when the value of their property increased during the marriage.
-The claimant must prove that they had contributed to such an increase in the value of the assets and property.
-When this is proved, the spouse can claim the return of their part of the increase from their contribution.
+The claimant must prove that they had contributed to such an increase from their contribution.

 A spouse can request additional benefits from the other in exceptional circumstances.
 For example, in case one of the spouses is unable to secure an income or property at the time of the divorce.
 In such cases, they can claim maintenance from the other spouse.